 15 Heroic Facts About Florence Nightingale

-She also had a decent hold on both Latin and classical Greek.
+Florence Nightingale also had a decent grasp of both Latin and classical Greek.
 Her father, a wealthy Cambridge grad, personally oversaw young Florence’s education.
 Through him, she learned the basics of everything from mathematics to philosophy to Shakespearean literature.

 Nursing didn't garner much respect back in 1837.
 Generally, it was associated with low social status and rampant alcoholism.
 Lousy wages also forced many women who entered the field to make ends meet by engaging in a bit of prostitution on the side.
 So, when 16-year-old Nightingale announced that she felt "called" to become a nurse, her parents weren’t thrilled.
 But their determined daughter’s mind was made up and, in 1850, she finally started learning the craft.
 Three years later, Nightingale became the superintendent of a London-based women’s hospital.